AhmedJavaboy/Login-Challenge/README.md

 ### Install

-After downloading this project you need to open cmd in this project run `npm install` to install node modules.
+After downloading this project you need to open terminal in this project and run `npm install` to install node modules.

 ## Development server